sipgate-io/sipgateio-node/README.md

 ## Examples

-For some examples on how to use the library, please refer to the [examples folder](./examples).
+For some examples on how to use the library, please refer to this repository: [sipgateio-node-examples](https://github.com/sipgate-io/sipgateio-node-examples/)

-[npx](https://www.npmjs.com/package/npx) can be used to run the code examples:

 ```
 npx ts-node some_example.ts